 Step 2.
 Complete a 36-Week Clinical Fellowship Program

-Clinical fellowships in Vermont must include at least 36 weeks of full-time work, supervised by a licensed speech-language pathologist.
-As a license candidate, it is your responsibility to find an employer that will offer guidance and mentorship during your paid clinical fellowship.
-The fellowship provides you the opportunity to enter the field in a specialty area or practice setting of your choice, so you should give careful consideration to the employer you chooses to work with.
+It is your responsibility to find a qualified supervisor who will provide you with the necessary guidance and mentorship during your paid clinical fellowship.
+The fellowship provides you the opportunity to enter the field in a specialty area or practice setting of your choice, so you should give careful consideration to the employer you choose to work with.

 Just a few of the employers of SLPs in Vermont that may be interested in taking on a fellow include: